Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 She gritted her teeth as he repeated that same press-and-stretch maneuver on another deep knot of tense and damaged gluteal tissue.
 The deep muscular pain gave way to an intense surface stinging as he stretched the heat-tightened skin as well, working on the patch that was threatening to scar.

-"Agh, aagh, aaagh… *fuck!"*
+"Agh, aagh, aaagh... *fuck!"*

 He cleared his throat.
-"Sorry… Seriously though, this ain’t all down to your injury.
+"Sorry...
+Seriously though, this ain’t all down to your injury.
 Your fasciae are *fucked.* Do you even *know* how to stretch properly when you exercise?"

 "Oh God, you’re gonna show me, aren’t you?"

 "Fitness and nutrition is my job, remember."
 Arés reminded her.
 He started massaging her obliques.
 "If I was using the suit wrong, you’d correct me, right?"

-"Right, right…" for whatever reason, the pressure and stretching of her obliques was easier to handle.
+"Right, right..." for whatever reason, the pressure and stretching of her obliques was easier to handle.
 Then again, she probably hadn't spent most of the last week with them permanently tensed, unlike most of the other muscles in her back.
 "I’m using my body wrong, huh?"

 "Lemme guess.
 You start off with your jog first and think, like, *’yeah, this’ll warm me up fine’* am I right?"